SecRank/secrank-sourcecode/README.md

 ## Usage Instructions

-For uses are using Apache Hadoop, use IntelliJ IDEA (or other Java IDE with Maven integration) to create a Maven project and replace the default `pom.xml` file by the `pom.xml` file in this repo, which contains all dependency configurations and package requirements.
+For users are using Apache Hadoop, use IntelliJ IDEA (or other Java IDE with Maven integration) to create a Maven project and replace the default `pom.xml` file by the `pom.xml` file in this repo, which contains all dependency configurations and package requirements.
 Please make sure you have installed Java, Scala, Apache Spark and Hadoop on your machine (this implement uses Java 1.8, Scala 2.11.8, Apache Spark 2.4.5 and Hadoop 2.7.2).

 Next, put `TopFQDNDailyRelease.scala` in the path `$YOUR_PROJECT_PATH$/src/main/java/com/secrank/examples/`.
 Please modify `trends_path` and `access_path` in `TopFQDNDailyRelease.scala` to your own input traffic data paths on HDFS, and also accordingly modify the output paths.